Why You Need to Know About ISO 55001 Before Considering an Asset Management System

 It applies a Plan>Do>Check>Act cycle to provide an impetus for continuous improvement in a systematic manner.
 It details quality standards for establishing, implementing, maintaining and improving asset management across enterprises.

-Benefits that you should be aiming for with ISO 55001
+The Benefits You Should be Aiming for with ISO 55001

-ISO 55001 takes a holistic approach to Asset Management
+How ISO 55001 Takes a Holistic Approach to Asset Management

 ISO 55001 takes seven different perspectives to develop the standardised approach to asset management systems.
 Taking multiple perspectives is one of the core advantages of adopting ISO 55001 as it offers a holistic asset management approach.
 The seven clauses are outlined below:

-1. Dong Energy, the project holder and operator of the world’s largest offshore wind, acquired its ISO 55001 certification for its offshore wind assets in 2015.
+The project holder and operator of the world’s largest offshore wind company, acquired its ISO 55001 certification for its offshore wind assets in 2015.
 The company has a positive outlook for this move, projecting that standardising its asset management workflows and processes will ensure them “optimal long-term asset utilization and enable risk-based decision-making”.

-2. London Underground (LU) became Europe’s first rail authority to achieve the certification in line with its ‘commitment to provide the best value for Tube customers”.
+They became Europe’s first rail authority to achieve the certification in line with its ‘commitment to providing the best value for Tube customers”.
 For London Underground, asset management combined with the ISO 55001 approach will ensure continuous improvement despite the increasing customer demand.

 They also embraced the standard specifically aiming for efficient physical asset management (maintenance and upgrade).
 The company emphasised the importance of the standard’s framework in driving best practices.
 On top of the overall advantage brought by ISO 55001, the company also observed a more engaged workforce, “encouraging people to work together and provide an opportunity to deliver a more consistent service to customers”.